Data Request Format 2.0

 2. The Request Structure

-The data request is defined as a case-insensitive text string with all characters in the ASCII range 0x21 (“!”) to 0x7E (“~”).
+The data request is defined as a case-insensitive ASCII string with all characters in the range 0x21 (“!”) to 0x7E (“~”).

 The request includes an ordered sequence of up to five attributes: device, property, range, field, and event.
 The only required attribute is device.